envris/digital-trade-handbook/README.md

 # Service Delivery Handbook

-This is the GitHub repository for the [Service Delivery Handbook][handbook-url] for the _Taking Farmers to Markets_ program in the Australian Government [Department of Agriculture, Water and the Environment][dawe-url].
+This is the GitHub repository for the [Service Delivery Handbook][handbook-url] for the _Taking Farmers to Markets_ program and Export service in the Australian Government [Department of Agriculture, Water and the Environment][dawe-url].

 We welcome contributions to the handbook, including pull requests.
 Read our [guide to editing the handbook][editing-url].